 Embiid shakes off sprained hand, Sixers edge Spurs

-The Sixers needed all 35 minutes from Embiid to knock off short-handed San Antonio and snap a 12-game losing streak to the Spurs.
+The Sixers snapped a 12-game losing streak to the Spurs.
+They needed all 35 minutes from Embiid to knock off short-handed San Antonio.

 The Sixers blew a 16-point lead and might have been thumped from the outset had the Spurs not sat five players.